The Martanisha Robinson Arts & Activism Award is Now Available!!

-We decided to take our passion for the arts and activism a step further in 2018!
-We created our own scholarship award and grants youth such as ourselves, sharing the same hearts and goals, with $5,000 towards their education.
+In 2018, we decided to take our passion for the arts and activism a step further!
+We created our own scholarship award and grants youth such as ourselves, sharing the same hearts and goals, with $500 towards their education.

-The Safe & Sound Arts and Activism Scholarship will grant 10 winners with $500 each towards college or trade school expenses.
-2 awards each will be granted in the categories of Dance, Singing, Spoken Word, Visual Arts and Volunteerism.
+The Safe & Sound Arts and Activism Scholarship will grant Graduating H.S.
+Seniors with $500 each towards college or trade school expenses.
+Awards will be granted in the categories of Dance, Singing, Spoken Word, Visual Arts and Volunteerism.

 Henry Williams lost his father in a terrible automobile accident at age 9 and just two short years later lost his mother to cancer.
 Thankfully, he had family and neighbors who took he and his siblings in and helped to ease the burden of experiencing such loss.
 The Henry Williams Love Foundation was established to offer community support to children like him who have lost a parent(s) and need a bit more love.
 The Foundation has partnered with Safe and Sound to provide two additional scholarships for a graduating high school senior from the Metro Chicago Area who excels in either Poetry, Singing, Dance, Visual Arts, or Volunteerism and have lost a parent or parents.